-- A tax matter
+- A taxing matter

 - An intellectual property matter

-Corporate attorneys are uniquely positioned to refer out work to different departments within their firms (and get credit for this).
+Corporate attorneys are uniquely positioned to refer work to different departments within their firms (and get credit for this).
 In contrast, someone who is a litigator may only represent a client once in a great while when that client is sued.
 Corporate attorneys (generally) have more work and clients to draw from than litigators.

-- The majority of in-house related positions are for corporate attorneys, not litigation attorneys.
+The majority of in-house related positions are for corporate attorneys, not litigation attorneys.
 It is much more difficult to get an in-house job as a litigator than a corporate attorney.
 After a few years of practice, most attorneys, in my experience, want to go in-house.
 Thus, if you want to leave this door open, you are much better off being a corporate attorney.

-Most companies will hire a law firm if they are involved in any form of serious litigation.
+Most companies will hire a firm if they are involved in any form of serious litigation.
 They rarely handle this work in-house.
 The work of an in-house attorney in the litigation sphere is often reduced to reviewing legal bills and assisting with small legal matters.
 In contrast, corporate attorneys are often involved in the day-to-day operations of companies.

-- In contrast to litigation attorneys, the skill of being a corporate attorney is much more specialized.
+Compared to litigation attorneys, the skill of being a corporate attorney is much more specialized.
 You can find litigation attorneys in every small town in America, but there are far fewer corporate attorneys.
 This specialization means, all things considered, that a corporate attorney has a more marketable skill than a litigation attorney.

 Corporate attorneys actually get business experience because they are involved in a variety of strategic decisions.
 Litigators do not have this opportunity.
 Due to this, companies will often utilize their corporate attorney as their CEO or in another similar role.
 Corporate attorneys often go into business for themselves after gaining in-house experience.

-2. Negatives of Being a Corporate Attorney
+2. Negatives Of Being A Corporate Attorney

-- The Work Can Become So Specialized That Your Job Can Disappear Overnight
+ii) The Work Can Become So Specialized That Your Job Can Disappear Overnight

-- Corporate tends to be more of a male-dominated practice area.
+Corporate tends to be more of a male-dominated practice area.
 There are generally disproportionately more men in corporate law than women.
 Many women do not enjoy this imbalance.

-1. Positives of Being a Litigation Attorney
+1. Positives Of Being A Litigation Attorney

-- Litigators generally are able to stay in demand in all economies.
+Litigators generally are able to stay in demand in all economies.
 Unlike corporate attorneys whose fortunes can rise and fall with the economy, litigators generally end up staying employed through varying economic climates.
 The reason for this is because litigation cases often take years to fully play out.
 These long cases continue despite recessions.
-In addition, when the economy is bad, people are more likely to file lawsuits to try to recover money they believe they are owed, which results in even more litigation work.
-It is quite common for litigation departments to “bolster up” large law firms during recessions when corporate and other forms of transactional work slow down significantly.
+In addition, when the economy is bad, people are more likely to file lawsuits to try to recover the money they believe they are owed, which results in even more litigation work.
+It is quite common for litigation departments to “bolster” large law firms during recessions when corporate and other forms of transactional work slow down significantly.